grasmash/drupal-security-warning/README.md

 [![Build Status](https://travis-ci.org/grasmash/drupal-security-warning.svg?branch=master)](https://travis-ci.org/grasmash/drupal-security-warning)

-This Composer plugin will display a warning when users install Drupal packages that are not supported by the Drupal Security team, as per the [Security Advisory Policy](https://www.drupal.org/security-advisory-policy).
+This Composer plugin will display a warning when users install or update Drupal packages that are not supported by the Drupal Security team, as per the [Security Advisory Policy](https://www.drupal.org/security-advisory-policy).

 Installing or updating a "non-covered" Drupal package will displayed: